Professional in Human Resources (PHR 2024 ECO)

 Question 9 of 10

-How can an organization help to balance employer and employee needs and rights?
+How can an organization help balance employer and employee needs and rights?

-1. By ignoring employee complaints and focusing solely on the bottom line
+1. Ignore employee complaints and focus solely on the bottom line.

-2. By providing employees with comprehensive benefits, regardless of the cost to the organization.
+2. Provide employees with comprehensive benefits, regardless of the cost to the organization.

-3. By fostering a culture of respect, clear communication, and fair treatment.
+3. Foster a culture of respect, clear communication, and fair treatment supported by consistent policies and practices.

-4. By implementing strict policies and procedures with no room for flexibility.
+4. Implement strict policies and procedures with no room for flexibility.

 The correct answer is C.